mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 It was time to call it.
 I gave WebAgency the required 28-days' notice to terminate the contract.

-WebAgency required each month's payment up front, so they already had all of my money for the final month.
+WebAgency required each month's payment upfront, so they already had all of my money for the final month.
 And now I'd fired them, so what incentive did they have to finish the work?

 Surprisingly, the dev work was never smoother than after I terminated the contract.
 The project finally worked at the pace I expected from the beginning.
-They coded up each page within 7-10 days.
+WebAgency coded up each page within 7-10 days.

 There were still some issues, but I was prepared this time.
 WebAgency kept suggesting new flourishes to the design.
 I declined them all and told them to focus on the design I'd approved.
 I'm glad I did because they'd probably still be working on the website today.